Here’s everything you need to know before visiting Bryce Canyon National Park.

 - Full Moon Hikes – Offered throughout the summer, these two to three hour hikes allow you to enjoy the beauty of the full moon and the park with a fun and interactive night walk.

 - Astronomy Programs – Do an hour of stargazing and explore the park’s many constellations with the help of a local ranger.

-- Snowshoe Hikes – These hour and a half to two hour and a half long programs are offered during the winter and allow you to snowshoe through the park (snowshoes provided) while learning about the park’s winter ecology and about how Hoodoos are actually formed.
+- Snowshoe Hikes – These programs allow you to snowshoe along the Bryce Canyon winter hikes (snowshoes provided) while learning about the park’s winter ecology and about how Hoodoos are actually formed.

 Bryce Canyon Horseback Riding